Blind Graph Matching Using Graph Signals: Performance Analysis and Eigenvector Selection

 and the minimum spectral gap of the two graph filters with $\delta_k^{(i)}$ defined in Proposition \ref{pro1} is referred to as:

 } \begin{IEEEproof} See Appendix \ref{appb}. \end{IEEEproof}

-According to Proposition \ref{pro2}, the optimality gap is small when 1) the minimum spectral gap (determined by the graph filters' frequency responses) is large, and 2) the distance between $\widehat\Cv_y^{(i)}$ and $\Cv_y^{(i)}$ is small.
-Their distance $\norm{\Deltav^{(i)}}_2$ critically affects the bound in \eqref{eq21}, which captures the combined impact of the finite number of samples $M$ and the noise in the observed signals.
-By following \cite[Remark 5.6.3]{HDimPro} and \cite[Lemma 1]{GSP1}, we have the following bound on $\norm{\Deltav^{(i)}}_2$. \lemma[cf. \cite{HDimPro,GSP1}]{ Suppose $\{\yv_m^{(i)}\}_{m=1}^M$ are independent and bounded above almost surely.
-Let $r_i=\tr(\Cv_y^{(i)})/\norm{\Cv_y^{(i)}}_2\leq n$ be the effective rank of $\Cv_y^{(i)}$.
-For any $t>0$ and $i=1,2,$ there exists some constants $M_0>0$ and $C_i>0$ independent to $M,n,r_i,\sigma^2,$ and $t$ such that, for any $M\geq M_0$ and with probability at least $1-t$,
+According to Proposition \ref{pro2}, the optimality gap is small when 1) the minimum spectral gap (determined by the graph filter frequency responses) is large, and 2) the distance between $\widehat\Cv_y^{(i)}$ and $\Cv_y^{(i)}$ is small.
+As shown later in Section \ref{sec_4d}, we can select $K$ to ensure the ratio $\frac{\sqrt{K}}{\delta_{\min,K}}$ remains approximately constant.
+Combining Propositions \ref{pro1} and \ref{pro2}, the optimality gap grows at a rate of $\mathcal{O}(n(\norm{\Deltav^{(1)}}_2+\norm{\Deltav^{(2)}}_2))$ with probability $1-\mathcal{O}(\frac 1 M)$.
+The covariance estimation error $\norm{\Deltav^{(i)}}_2$ critically affects the bound in \eqref{eq21}, which captures the combined impact of the finite number of samples $M$ and the noise in the observed signals.
+By following \cite[Exercise 5.6.4]{HDimPro} and \cite[Lemma 1]{GSP1}, we have the following bound on $\norm{\Deltav^{(i)}}_2$.